 Although daily B-12 requirements are fairly low (just 2.4 micrograms for teenagers and adults) it plays a crucial role in metabolic and cellular processes.
 B-12 is the catalyst for red blood cell production, DNA synthesis, protein conversion, neurological function, fatty acid synthesis, and nerve health.

 Symptoms and Effects of B-12 Deficiency

 A B-12 deficiency may result when you either don’t consume enough B-12, or your body doesn’t absorb enough B-12.
-Absorption problems can result from inadequate intrinsic factor, digestive enzyme problems, or organ damage.
+Absorption issues can result from inadequate intrinsic factor, digestive enzyme issues, or organ damage.
 Symptoms of deficiency vary depending on severity.
 The most common include fatigue, constipation, decreased appetite, tingling in the hands and feet, impaired memory, depression, and soreness of the tongue.